2024 CNA Salary: Facts, Figures, Salaries by State

 Ohio: state tested nurse aide (STNA)

 CNAs are incredibly supportive not only of patients but also of the RNs and LPNs with whom they work.
-From helping patients with activities of daily living to being a source of companionship, CNAs are integral to delivering a high quality of care.
+From helping patients with activities of daily living to being a source of companionship, CNAs are integral to delivering high-quality care.
 For all your hard work, you may be curious about what affects your CNA salary.
 Great question!

-How much does an CNA make a year on average?
-How can you boost your with some additional education?
+How much do CNAs make a year on average?
+How can you boost your nursing assistant salary?
 What does the demand for this job look like in the next decade?
 We’ll answer all your questions and then some.

 What Is a CNA Salary on Average?